 Myth: Bankruptcy is bad for your credit.

-If you’re one of the many people who are seriously considering bankruptcy, defaulting on your current debt has likely resulted in a low credit score.
+If you’re one of the many people who are seriously considering bankruptcy, defaulting on your current debt has likely resulted in a low credit score already.
 Keep in mind credit scores can be impacted by missing payments, making late payments or having debts go into collection.
 Most people considering bankruptcy experience one or all of these things in the months and years leading up to filing.

 Myth: Bankruptcy can negatively affect my job.

 If you’re considering bankruptcy, maintaining a source of income is especially important.
-Many people worry that their employers can penalize them for filing for bankruptcy or, even worse, put them at risk of being fired.
+Many people worry that their employers can punish them for filing for bankruptcy or, even worse, put them at risk of being fired.
 Others are embarrassed about having to file and don’t want something so personal becoming public.

 Now, keep in mind, this doesn’t apply to potential jobs or employers.
 So, if you’re in the process of applying for work, your future employer will likely see your bankruptcy on your credit report if you agree to a background check.
 In these cases, it’s often best to be straight forward.
 Instead of being embarrassed, use this as an example of how you take charge and know when to ask for help!

-Myth: Bankruptcy will hurt my earnings
+Myth: Bankruptcy will hurt my earnings.

-Myth: Bankruptcy means I’ve failed
+Myth: Bankruptcy means I’ve failed.

-Myth: Nobody will want to rent or lend to me after bankruptcy
+Myth: Nobody will want to rent or lend to me after bankruptcy.

 Beyond Debt: Ways Bankruptcy Can Help Improve Your Situation